Te Pāti Māori: Principles and policy

 These principles enable Te Pāti Māori to be held accountable for the maintenance and furthering of Māori concepts in the decision-making process.
 These concepts are not reflected in the traditional Westminster system and Māori customary law is excluded from the New Zealand general legal system.
 Other Māori-rights-specific party policies have included the upholding of "indigenous values" and compulsory "heritage studies" in schools.

 Since 2022 the party has advocated for the abolition of the British monarchy, when the party called for Queen Elizabeth II to be removed as New Zealand's head of state on Waitangi Day.
-The party advocates for the establishment of a Māori parliament, The party has several policies to ensure Māori ownership of land including transferring all crown land to Iwi, ending all perpetual leases and establishing a right of first refusal for Iwi on all private land.
+The party advocates for the establishment of a Māori parliament.
+The party has several policies to ensure Māori ownership of land, including transferring all Crown land to iwi, ending all perpetual leases and establishing a right of first refusal for iwi on all private land.

-The party is also committed to a mixture of socially progressive and environmentalist policy through a "Titiri-centric" Māori lens.
-The party is committed to eradicating Goods and Services Tax on food, opposing deep sea drilling, organising and funding a Māori health authority and reducing homelessness in Māori communities.
+The party is committed to a mixture of socially progressive and environmentalist policy through a "Titiri-centric" Māori lens.
+The party is committed to removing Goods and Services Tax from food, opposing deep sea drilling, organising and funding a Māori health authority and reducing homelessness in Māori communities.
+During the 2026 general election, the party campaigned on abolishing prisons by 2040 in favour of community-led solutions to address the high Māori incarceration rate.